 - Spinal tumours

 I was appointed as a Consultant Neurosurgeon, with an interest in spinal neurosurgery, at Addenbrookes Hospital in 1995.
 My practice includes both complex spinal neurosurgery and minimally invasive (keyhole) surgery, which can often be performed as a day case.
-Mr Laing specialises in the treatment of back pain, leg pain (sciatica),neck pain, arm pain (brachalgia), trauma, tumours, (fusion) Chiari, syringomyelia.
-In 2000 Mr Laing was appointed director of higher neurosurgical training for the Eastern Deanery.
-In this capacity he was directly involved in neurosurgical training both at local level and at the Royal College of Surgeons in London.
-In addition Mr Laing has been secretary of the British Cervical Spine Society and worked to establish the British Association of Spine Surgeons where he served on the Executive.
-In 2009 Mr Laing became Clinical Director of Neurosurgery at Addenbrookes where and in 2013 Clinical Director of Neurosciences he has overseen many changes within the Neurosurgical centre and introduced key initiatives including day case spinal surgery.
-He is a council member of the Society of British Neurological surgeons and has been appointed to the Neuroscience clinical commissioning group.
+I specialise in the treatment of back pain, leg pain (sciatica),neck pain, arm pain (brachalgia), trauma, tumours, (fusion) Chiari, syringomyelia.
+In 2000 I was appointed director of higher neurosurgical training for the Eastern Deanery and was directly involved in neurosurgical training both at local level and at the Royal College of Surgeons in London.
+In addition Mr Laing has been secretary of the British Cervical Spine Society and worked to amalgamate the BCSS with the British Association of Spine Surgeons where he served on the Executive.
+In 2009 Mr Laing became Clinical Lead for Neurosurgery at Addenbrookes and in 2013 Clinical Director of Neurosciences.
+He has overseen many changes within the Neurosurgical centre and introduced key initiatives including day case spinal surgery.
+He has been a Council member of the Society of British Neurological Surgeons and was a member of the Neuroscience clinical commissioning group.

 I believe that the most important development in spinal surgery over the last few years has been the introduction of minimally invasive surgical techniques, which significantly shorten recovery time. â€œI have developed a large minimally invasive spinal practice.
 I also work as part of a team of experts, collaborating with physiotherapists, sports medicine physicians, neurologists, rheumatologists and pain specialists.
 I aspire to achieve the highest standards, audit my practice and have published my surgical outcomes in peer-reviewed journalsâ€.

 Areas of interest

 Spine; Spinal surgery; Minimally invasive surgery; Lumbar disc prolapse; Cervical disc prolapse; Spinal trauma; Spinal tumours; Syringomyelia; Chiari malformation; Back pain; Leg pain; Sciatica; Neck pain; Arm pain; Brachalgia; Lumbar stenosis; Cervical myelopathy; Cervical radiculopathy; Neurogenic claudication

 - Annie Bannister

-- Dept. of Neurosurgery, Box 166 Addenbrooke's Hospital Hills Road CAMBRIDGE CB2 0QQ
+- Box 166, Department of Neurosurgery Addenbrooke's Hospital Hills Road Cambridge CB2 0QQ